biyunhuang/gitskills/README.md

 gitskills
 =========
-Creating a new branch is quick & simple we try a new way check more
+Creating a new branch is quick & simple we try a new way fixing a bug